How To Wash Bike Shorts?

 As an Amazon Associate, I earn from qualifying purchases made through links in this post at no extra cost to you.

-Are you the person who is extra conscious about the longevity of your clothes, and hence prefer using hand wash technique till this date?
-If not, you must be among those who will shrug off this hand-washing idea and pace up towards the washing machine.
+Are you the person who is extra conscious about the longevity of your cycling apparel and hence prefers using the hand wash technique to this date?
+If not, you must be among those who shrug off this handwashing idea and pace towards the washing machine.

-No matter what sort of laundry person you are, we will tell you how to wash your bike shorts for both hand and machine wash.
+No matter what sort of laundry person you are, we will tell you how to wash your cycling shorts with hand and machine wash.

 @benditsenditmendit How to clean your muddy mountain bike shorts. #mountainbike #mtb #mtblife #cleaning #lifehack #pressurewashing #mud #sendit ♬ Hard Work – U.S. Drill Sergeant Field Recordings